mezhanglei/react-free-draggable/README.md

 # Matters

 1. The child element cannot be an inline element because transform does not work on inline elements!
-2. 'props.
-Children' limited to a single closed tag!
+2. `props.
+Children` limited to a single closed tag!
-2. The 'DraggableEvent' component is an event handling component that provides developers with the ability to handle event objects when moving objects without moving them
+2. The `DraggableEvent` component is an event handling component that provides developers with the ability to handle event;

 ### install
 ```